 “I was about 10 or 11 when we left Oklahoma.
 We already had some “kin” out there and they said to come on out.
 We weren’t in the first big wave to go from Oklahoma; we went in the second wave in 1943.
 They dubbed us as “Okies,” which wasn’t entirely a term of endearment in those days.
 My family was living in Clarita, Oklahoma, working on a farm but could no longer make a living.
-So, my folks loaded us all up in our old 1936 Ford, pulling a trailer full of all our worldly goods and said to us boys, “We are going to California where we heard there is work and are staying ‘for the duration.’”
+So, my folks loaded us all up in our old 1936 Ford, pulling a trailer full of all our worldly goods.
+They said to us boys, “We are going to California where we heard there is work and are staying ‘for the duration.’
 I had to stop my dad at this point and ask, “what was the duration?”
-He looked at me as if he were surprised by the question and answered in a very matter of fact tone, “Well, it was until the war was over.”
-Of course it was.
+He looked at me as if he were surprised by the question and answered in a very matter-of-fact tone, “Well, it was until the war was over.”
+Of course, it was.
 What was I thinking?
-(I believe when you live through something so monumental, it is hard to imagine that everyone doesn’t remember it the way you do.)
-“During the war they had to ration almost everything.
+(I believe when you live through something so monumental, it is hard to imagine that everyone doesn’t remember it the way you do) “During the war they had to ration almost everything.
 Naturally, gasoline and tires were in great demand.
 The speed limit was 35 MPH on that ole’ hot long road.
-When we got there my Dad got hired on at the Salinas school system doing building repairs, and we all worked in the fields picking mostly strawberries.
+“When we arrived my Dad got hired on at the Salinas school system doing building repairs, and we all worked in the fields picking mostly strawberries.
 Sometimes we planted celery.
 I loved it out in California- it was a good time for my family.
 This is where I got saved, as a 12-year-old boy, when I asked Jesus to come into my heart.
 It was the best time of my life.”

 I’ve written before about our family “Be Glad Days.”
 Regardless, of what we were doing, if we were all together, it was a day to be glad.
 My Dad gave me the legacy of believing someone was always on my side.
 I knew no matter what happened in my life good or bad, happy or sad, my dad was my ally.
 He was my safe person.
 I knew I could tell him anything and he was with me — sympathizing, rejoicing, encouraging, laughing, crying, agonizing, hurting, dreaming, listening, talking, believing the best in me, telling me I could do anything in the world I wanted to do … giving me exactly whatever the situation called for.
 My Dad is one of the greatest examples in my life, and his legacy is much of who I am today.
 Our home was a wonderful place to grow up — a very rare home centered on loving Jesus.
 “Be Glad Days” are part of my memory.
 When I was growing up whether it was a family vacation or a Saturday together, it was a “be glad day.”
 I think that is a great way to put it because it captures the essence of our hearts desire for our family and our lives.
 The word says, “This is the day the Lord has made let us rejoice and be glad in it” (Ps.
 118:24).